github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 -  If a predicate contains a variable declaration with negative or zero polarity of a variable whose declared type is a class type ``C``, then the predicate strictly depends on ``C.class``.

--  If a predicate contains an expression whose type is a class type ``C``, then the predicate depends on ``C.class``.
+-  If a predicate contains an expression whose type is a class type ``C`` which is not a variable reference, then the predicate depends on ``C.class``.
 If the expression has negative or zero polarity then the dependency is strict.

 -  A predicate containing a predicate call depends on the predicate to which the call resolves.
 If the call has negative or zero polarity then the dependency is strict.